rajshreeg/rajshreegodse/README.md

 - 👋 Hi, I’m Rajshree
-- 👩‍💻 I’m currently learning javscript
+- 👩‍💻 I’m currently learning Javscript,React Js
-- 💻 I'm currently working as intern at Skyosys
+- 💻 I'm currently working as intern at Skyosys.

 <!---
 rajshreegodse/rajshreegodse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.